Alexmarpar/SteamFreeGamesBot/README.md

 <h2> 1.
 Install python (stable version)
 <h2> 2.
 Install the necesaries librarys with pip in requirements.txt and download bot.py</h2>
-<h2> 3. put your discordwebhook url changing the variable of DISCORDWEBHOOK with the valor of 'your-url'</h2>
+<h2> 3.
+Put your discordwebhook url changing the variable of DISCORDWEBHOOK with the valor of 'your-url'</h2>
 <h2> EXAMPLE: DISCORDWEBHOOK = 'Your_url'</h2>
-<h2> Use your github repository and configure a github action for execute the bot x times, you have a screenshot of the parameters of github actions yml</h>
+<h2> 4, Use your github repository and configure a github action for execute the bot x times, you have a screenshot of the parameters of github actions yml</h>
 <img width="1366" height="657" alt="Screenshot 2026-02-09 10 45 48" src="https://github.com/user-attachments/assets/cc7bc004-e52f-43f2-98ba-c028c06da25a" />

+note: I am not responsible for the use that is made of the software.